TW // suicidal ideation, suicide, death, pills

 I had an amazing partner who took care of me during a very busy time and lacked personal space; he cooked and cleaned for me, and sucked it up when my dog burrowed between us in bed.
 He even almost had me consider having a child.
 Flash forward to when I tried to break up with my partner the first time, all of my friends knew it was coming.
 But when I decided to try the relationship again, I didn’t tell all of my friends in fear that they would shame me or ask me why the hell did I do that again.
 And of course, it was pretty good for a little bit, but I was starting to catch on that something was off [with him].

-A few months ago, my partner had went to Mexico to follow protocol for his work visa.
+A few months ago, my partner had went to the Dominican Republic to follow protocol for his work visa.
 I hadn’t heard from him for two days and I grew extremely concerned.
 It wasn’t until the following Tuesday or Wednesday that he finally admitted he was assaulted by a group of men and had his money/passport stolen (but still had his phone).

 Why did it take him so long to tell me?